Meet the Team

 An avid connector, Alice is passionate and committed to promoting a healthily engaged community - focussed on the common good for all.
 She's dedicated to the co-creation of space that will deepen relationships, honor community wisdom, build trust, and promote collective collaboration.
 Alice believes we all are leaders with unique gifts to share.

 Alice has been intimately involved and actively supporting the vision, mission, and operations of the Center since the beginning of 2018.
 She is passionate about the Center’s inclusive, values-based, leadership-development philosophy and principles, and is a champion for doing the heart work it takes to bring people together to co-create positive change.
-Alice played a critical role in securing a Best Start for Kids grant, and was indispensable in managing the Restorative, Inclusive School Environments, RISE Initiative pilot.
-That experience will lead to RISE 2.0.

 Prior to being with the Center, she provided consulting and technical assistance to organizations, where one of her United Way of King County coworker's exclaimed Alice was the "Go to" when it comes to discussing how to resolve issues.
 She's a lifelong learner and has been involved in many leadership cohorts throughout her life: Natural Helpers, Student Access to Growth and Earning, YMCA, and Washington Stewards with the Center's Founder, Dr. Bill Grace.
-Alice holds her Master of Science in Management through Troy University, a Bachelor of Science in Exercise Science at University of Puget Sound, and is a proud Tacoma Community College alum.
-Additionally, Alice received her Human Resource Management Certificate (classes are HRCI accredited) from Lake Washington Institute of Technology.
-LinkedIn profile.

 JP Jefferson, Seattle WA

-Board of Trustees, Treasurer
+Board of Trustees, Secretary/Treasurer

 Radiology Partners